infinum/phrasing/README.md

   Phrasing.allow_update_on_all_models_and_attributes = true

-  Note: CopycatTranslations.value is always whitelisted.
+  Note: PhrasingPhrases.value is always whitelisted.